Mondrian – Easy-to-use Vector Graphics Editor

 To get started, we’ll import the available albq.svg design that is already in the web-app itself.
 Just go to File > Open….

 For basic vector editing, Mondrian has a range of tools and features to start with.
-Each tool and some features have their own shortcut key.
+Each tool and some features have its own shortcut key.
 This is useful if you need easy access without touching the mouse.

-There are about 10 tools you can use to manipulate the vector including the pen tool, the crayon tool, scaling and rotation for shape manipulation, typography, zoom and more.
+There are about 10 tools you can use to manipulate the vector, including the pen tool, the crayon tool, scaling and rotation for shape manipulation, typography, zoom, and more.

 In the menu, you can find some other features for additional assistance like import/export, opening files, copy/paste, undo/redo (through file history API), show the visual history, show the grid, positioning and sharing option.

 When you hover over any shape, you can see and edit the path you created.